-This is best if you need to be at a destination before a specific time (e.g., you have a 9 AM doctor's appointment).
+This is best if you need to be at a destination before a specific time (e.g., you have a 9:00 a.m. doctor's appointment).
 Arrival-time trips don't guarantee a specific pick-up time.
 We'll confirm your pick-up window during the booking process.
-Your pick-up time may be earlier than you expect.
+Requested arrival and departure times must be at least 45 minutes apart.